 6: Take It to the Streets

 Street art has come alive in the mainstream media.
 Shepard Fairey is one of the best examples of this.
 He’s the designer who created the Obey Giant and the famous Obama Hope poster.
 In an interview with AIGA, Fairey said he works “[a]s a graphic designer these days which came about because the work I was putting on the street created enough of a buzz that companies began to feel it would resonate enough to be used for marketing. ” From street artist, to political activist, to marketing wizard, maybe it’s time your brand started investing in old-school art.

 LinkedIn now boasts over 467 million members and LinkedIn Publishing is turning into one of the major hubs for news from brands.
 One of the best tips for personal branding is incidentally also one of the best business branding tips: become a champion on LinkedIn by publishing original content.
 This is how marketing mavens like Gary Vaynerchuk are able to grow their following while increasing brand awareness for their company.
 They become individual voices advocating for a larger brand.
 Gary writes:

-Instead of focusing on selling anything, Gary Vaynerchuk offers some of the best branding advice that is to simply make branding your priority.
+Instead of focusing on selling anything, Gary Vaynerchuk offers some of the best branding advice, which is to simply make branding your priority.

 8: Align Your Company with a Social Mission

 Consumers respect brands that take on social agendas — this is especially true for younger generations.
 In a report done by CNBC, Peter Brabeck-Letmathe, chairman of Nestlé said, “If you look at the millennials, they are the first generation now who are willing consciously to spend more for better quality, for sustainability, for traceability.”
 There is a clear appeal to being socially conscious because consumers want to feel good about purchasing your products and services.